Mongolian cosmogony: Myths and legends

 Once upon a time, there were eight orphan brothers gifted with outstanding capabilities living within a kingdom.
 The king and the queen lived within it peacefully.
 One day, a monster came and kidnapped the queen.
 The king asked the eight brothers to bring her back and said: "If one of you succeeds to rescue my beloved, I will give to him a golden arrow".
 The orphans went together to assist their queen.
 They searched the monster during two days and three nights, when in the middle of the third night, they found and killed the monster.
 They brought back the queen in the castle.
 The king did not cut out the arrow in eight parts, he decided to threw it in the sky.
 The first to catch it could keep it.
 The younger brother succeeded the test and changed immediately into the North Star (Polar Star).
 The seven others changed into the seven gods, the seven Gods visiting their younger brother every night.
 The name Doloon burkhan (the Seven Gods) come from this legend to appoint the Great Bear and the Golden Stick, Altan Hadaas, the Polar Star.

 One tradition, based on the birth years in the Chinese calendar, concerns the link between Mongolian people and the Great Bear as one star of this constellation is attributed to each of them.
 Chinese and Mongolian calendars have some similarities (the Mongolian calendar is a lunar calendar).
 Each year is symbolized by an animal, itself associated to a star of the constellation Great Bear.
 The first, Dubhe, corresponds to the Rat's year, the second, Merak, corresponds to the Ox and so on until the end of the Great Bear's tail where Alkaid symbolizes the year of the Horse.
-Then we come back to the first, the Goat year and we repeat the same way until the twelfth and latest year of the Chinese calendar, the one of the Pig.
+Then we come back to the first, the Goat year and we repeat the same way until the twelfth and latest year of the Chinese calendar, that of the Pig.
 Therefore, the two stars at the end of the tail are assigned one time only.